Skip to main content

 - 7 April.
 As Union ships fight on the Red River in Louisiana, Chief Engineer Thomas Doughty on the Osage, an ironclad "monitor", uses sheet iron and mirrors to rig up a tube that lets him see attacking Confederates despite the river's high banks.
 This is the first periscope.

 - 12 April.
-Fort Pillow on the Mississippi River is occupied by less than 600 Union troops.
+Fort Pillow on the Mississippi River is occupied by less than 600 Union soldiers.
 Under attack by 2500 of Nathan Bedford Forrest's cavalry, the fort is overwhelmed.
 Union casualties are very high; only 58 of 262 African-American soldiers surviving.
 The controversy over whether the black troops were deliberately massacred still continues.

 - 17 April.
 The exchange of prisoners of war is discontinued by General Grant who says that it is only prolonging the conflict.
-His action wii result in the deaths of hundreds of men on both sides in overcrowded prisons.
+His action will result in the deaths of hundreds of men on both sides in overcrowded prisons.

 - 19 April.
 Plymouth, North Carolina is the site of the second largest battle in North Carolina and its last Confederate victory.
 As a port city, Plymouth is important for its control of a water route inland.
 As the Confederates commanded by General Robert Hoke (a native of Lincolnton) attack, they are aided by the CSS Albemarle, a Confederate ironclad ram whose construction was overseen by 19 year-old Gilbert Elliott of Elizabeth City.
 The ram sinks a Union ship; a second one flees.
 Hoke captures a brigadier general, 1600 men, 25 pieces of artillery and a large amount of supplies.